eatlas/AU_NESP-MaC-3-17_AIMS_Shallow-mask/README.md

 ### Small trial run [~ 40 min]
 The following is a small run that processes just one Sentinel 2 tile.
 This is useful for testing the environment setup as it doesn't require downloading and processing all the data, which iterally takes days.

-We process one tile from the GBR and one from the NorthernAU regions.
+We process one tile from the GBR.
 You can process everything on a single tile up to `05-create-shallow-and-reef-area-masks.py`, but the `06` scripts are all about merging multiple tile together.
-These will be somewhat redundant in this tutorial, except to move and package the files in the correct locations for the subsequent scripts to pick up.
+These will be somewhat redundant in this tutorial, except to move and package the files to the correct locations for the subsequent scripts to pick up.

-1. **Download Source Data for 1 sentinel 2 tile [3 - 10 min]**:
+1. **Download Source Data for 1 sentinel 2 tile [3 - 10 min depending on network speed]**:
    This will download the Sentinel 2 data for a tile (south of Cairns) on the GBR.
    ```bash
    python 01a-download-sentinel2.py --dataset 15th_percentile --region GBR --tiles 55KDA